shenlei149/Mathematics/Differential Equations/2502 Step and Box Functions.md

 ### Models
 We can use $u(t)$ to model an on/off process.
 Suppose a light turns on; first it is dark, then it is light.
 The basic model is the unit step function.
-Of course a light doesn’t reach its steady state instantaneously; it takes a small amount of time.
+Of course a light doesn't reach its steady state instantaneously; it takes a small amount of time.
 If we use a finer time scale, you can see what happens.
 It might move up smoothly; it might overshoot; it might move up in fits and starts as different elements come on line.
 If we zoomed in near $t = 0$ the graph might actually look like
 ![](pic250202.png)
-At the longer time scale, we don’t care about these details.
+At the longer time scale, we don't care about these details.
 Modeling the process by $u(t)$ lets us ignore them.

 ### Box Functions
 When we modeled the light with $u(t)$ we assumed the light went on and stayed on forever.
 Eventually the light will be turned off or burn out.
-To be general, let’s assume the light goes on at time $a$ and off at time $b$.
+To be general, let's assume the light goes on at time $a$ and off at time $b$.
 We can model this with the function
 $$
 u_{ab}(t)=
 \begin{cases}